 Your profile image should be a medium-sized picture of you with your face to the camera, smiling and looking approachable!

 To ensure the image is clear on all devices, it should be at least 180 pixels wide by 180 pixels tall.
 Facebook will automatically change it to square and five you the option to zoom in or out.

-Your cover image should be a landscape high quality shot that ideally shows you practicing or teaching yoga or meditation.
+Your cover image should be a landscape high quality shot that ideally shows you practising or teaching yoga or meditation.
 The size should be 828 wide x 315 pixels tall.
-Make sure you test how your cover image looks on mobile devices as only the center 563 x 315px portion of the image appears on mobile.
+Make sure you test how your cover image looks on mobile devices as only the centre 563 x 315px portion of the image appears on mobile.

 Canva is a super helpful tool for Facebook cover photos as it comes with several premade templates where you can upload your own image to use as the background and edit the text to say whatever you’d like.